msanford1540/ttspatial/readme.md

 ## Summary
-Provide an example of an Apple cross-platform, collaborative RealityKit app by using Tic-Tac-Toe gameplay.
+Provide an example of an Apple cross-platform, Swift 6, collaborative RealityKit app by using Tic-Tac-Toe gameplay.
 There are 2 gameboards, a 2-dimensional 3x3 and a 3 dimensional 4x4x4.
 The game modes supported are against a bot (easy, mediaum or hard levels) and a remote opponent using SharePlay.

 This runs on iOS, iPadOS, macOS (not Catalyst) and visionsOS.